Nonye2K3/chia/Moving-plots.md

 Plots are _just_ a static file.
-Plots can be moved from one folder/directory to another, and even to another machine.
+Plots can be moved from one folder/directory to another, and even to another machine (of a different operating system).
 It may also be mounted from an external USB drive or over the network.

 # Moving plots within the same machine
 1. Move the plot file